Woosmap/geofencing-android-sdk/README.md

 ### Get user location

 Collect in background user's locations and host them in a local database.
-Cal the Woosmap Search API to retreive closest stores to each location to locally and contextualized users journeys.
+Call the Woosmap Search API to retrieve closest stores to each location to locally contextualized users journeys.

 <p align="center">
   <img alt="WoosmapGeofencing" src="/assets/WoosmapGeofencing1.png" width="30%">